e-Nav: Electronic Navigation and Radar Simulation

 .

-• New: In-Class training on PC’s, just like the Pro’s do!
+Training on 12 PC’s, just like the Pro’s do!

-• Ideal add-on to the RYA Day Skipper and RYA Yachtmaster courses, which covers too little on this important subject
+Ideal add-on to the RYA Day Skipper and RYA Yachtmaster courses, which cover far too little on this important subject

-• For normal pleasure sailors as well as for advanced sailors wishing to understand more
+For normal pleasure sailors as well as for advanced sailors

 Using your Radar needs training!
 There is no better possibility than doing it on a simulator!